JuanLiOHRI/SweSAT13_B/README.md

 # An Information Manifold Perspective for Analyzing Test Data

-Code for analysis in the manuscript entitled "*An Information Manifold Perspective for Analyzing Test Data*" for publication in Applied Psychological Measurement.
+Code for analysis in the manuscript entitled "An Information Manifold Perspective for Analyzing Test Data" for publication in *Applied Psychological Measurement*.

 doi: [link to be inserted]